Azure/Communication/README.md

 - **Release Notes** - Find [collated release notes](https://github.com/Azure/Communication/tree/master/releasenotes) for the service and SDKs
 - **Help** - Ask questions, file issues, or request features

-## Major Incident – Started 4:00PM Pacific Standard Time
+## Major Incident – Started October 12, 2020 - 4:00PM Pacific Standard Time
 Azure Communication Service applications may see errors in Calling, Chat, and SMS scenarios due to an underlying service issue.
 We are working on a mitigation by routing traffic to alternate infrastructure.
 Updates will be posted here.

 When the service becomes generally available updates will be posted to https://status.azure.com/ as is standard for Azure services.